wajihahmed/openam-auth-ct/README.md

-  6. Now verify that the auth module is registered to the default realm. http://host:port/openam, click on default realm, and click on "authentication" tab, click "New", you should see "RSA ClearTrust" in the list of modules.
+  6. Now verify that the auth module is registered to the default realm. http://host:port/openam, click on default realm, and click on "Authentication", click "New", you should see "RSA ClearTrust" in the list of modules.

   7. Click on "RSA ClearTrust" and create a new module instance called "CTAuth"